gisostallenberg/url-builder/README.md

 # url-builder
-Builds URL's the way pecl_http does thi
+Builds URL's the way pecl_http does this